Apoorv266/neoG-assignments/Notes/CSS - grids/readme.md

 - Uses the @media rule to include a block of CSS properties only if a certain condition is true.

 ![alt text](syntax.png "Title")

+## What is breakpoint ?

+A point where a screen changes its layout is called breakpoint.

+> Common breakpoints are -
+> - screen width >= 1024px- for desktops
+> -  1024px > screen width >= 768px - for tablets
+> - 768px > screen width >= 480px - for mobiles

 ## How does it work?

 - We will first do default stlying that will be applicable to mobile.